briannaschuh/s-ds492/README.md

+# Comparative Analysis of Supervised and Unsupervised Learning Approaches for Password Strength Classification
-# S&DS 492 - Senior Thesis
+## S&DS 492 - Senior Thesis

+Senior project completed for the Statistics and Data Science Major

 Four models:
 - CNN